MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-storage-page.md

 ## Considerations and limitations

 The storage page displays Fabric items that are in the selected capacity.
-The following items are only displayed in the storage page, if they're saved in OneLake:
+The following items are only displayed in the storage page, if they're stored in OneLake:

 | Experience          | Fabric item |
 |---------------------|-------------|